Explore our article library of tips and how-tos.

 Interior Design & Decor

 The colour-blocking trend, once mainly associated with fashion, is spilling over into living spaces everywhere.
 Colour-blocking combines bold, bright colours and clean, crisp lines to create accent walls that look and feel like modern art.
 It takes only a few materials to create, can be finished in one day, and the creative possibilities are as endless as your imagination!
-Here is a step-by-step guide to take your colour-blocked wall from idea to reality.
+Pat Noble Lumber encourage you to try the following step-by-step guide to take your colour-blocked wall from idea to reality.

 You will need at least one colour to do this project: the paint that you want for your main accent colour.
 Don’t be afraid to be bold!
 This colour is meant to contrast and draw attention.